mwanjajoel/django-momoapi/README.md

 # Django MoMo API
-This is a django package for the MTN MoMo API.
-It can be added to your current django-based application so as to interact with the MTN MoMo API in a much simpler way.
+This is a django package for the MTN and Airtel APIs in Uganda.
+It can be added to your current django-based application so as to interact with the APIs in a much simpler way.

 ![Build Status](https://travis-ci.com/mwanjajoel/django-momoapi.svg?branch=develop)